nopnop2002/Arduino-STM32-Ethernet/README.md

 (*2)Pull up when there is no RESET pin.

 (*3)This port cannot be used because it is used with the onboard NRF24 connector.
+You need to specify a different port.

 __Keep jumper cables as short as possible.__